 B.A., Luther College, Decorah, Iowa

-Academic Areas: applied voice, opera literature, opera workshop, opera production.
+Academic Areas: applied voice, opera and voice literature, opera workshop, opera production.

 Dr. Mitra Sadeghpour

 255 Haas Fine Arts Center

 University of Wisconsin-Eau Claire

 Eau Claire, WI 54702-4004

 Mitra Sadeghpour, soprano, is an Associate Professor of Music and teaches applied voice, Voice and Opera Literature and is the director of the opera program.
 She also serves as music director and conductor for musicals in collaboration with University Theatre.
 In 2013, she was selected as the UW-Eau Claire Max Schoenfeld Distinguished Professor, which recognizes a commitment to the university, achievement in scholarship and a commitment to student learning and life.
 At UW-Eau Claire Sadeghpour has staged productions of Strauss' "Die Fledermaus," Mozart's "Die Zauberflöte," "Albert Herring " by Britten, Purcell's "Dido and Aeneas," "The Merry Widow" by Franz Lehár, "Suor Angela" and "Gianni Schicchi" by Puccini, and two children's touring productions of Rossini's "Cinderella."
 She also directs a themed opera and music theatre scenes program each fall semester.
 Recent music direction has included "Into the Woods," "Grey Gardens," "The Three Penny Opera," "Bat Boy: The Musical," "Cabaret," and "Pirates of Penzance."
 In 2013-2014 she directed a scenes program Celebrating Women Composers and 100 Years of Britten, and music directed "A Man of No Importance."
 Sadeghpour is committed to bringing opera to children via the touring opera program Opera on Wheels and other outreach projects.